Hiring hub (category-first)

 Your website URL, target markets/languages, primary goals, constraints (dev resources), and a rough budget range.
 This makes first conversations more productive.

-Pick the category that matches your business model.
-Use the checklist — and submit a brief on the industry page if you want to contact relevant partners.
+Use the checklist, then submit a brief on the category page to connect with relevant partners.

 Browse categories